The Mask of Zorro

 Executive producer Steven Spielberg had initially developed the film for TriStar Pictures with directors Mikael Salomon and Robert Rodriguez, before Campbell signed on in 1996.
 Salomon cast Sean Connery as Don Diego de la Vega, while Rodriguez brought Banderas in the lead role.
 Connery dropped out and was replaced with Hopkins, and The Mask of Zorro began filming in January 1997 at Estudios Churubusco in Mexico City, Mexico.

-The film was released in the United States on July 17, 1998 to critical and commercial success, grossing $250 million on a $95 million budget.
-The Legend of Zorro, a sequel also starring Banderas and Zeta-Jones and directed by Campbell, was released in 2005, but did not fare as well as its predecessor.
+The Mask of Zorro was released in the United States on July 17, 1998, to critical and commercial success, grossing $250.3 million against a $65-95 million budget.
+The film was nominated for two awards at the 71st Academy Awards, and two awards at the 56th Golden Globe Awards.
+A sequel, The Legend of Zorro, also starring Banderas and Zeta-Jones and directed by Campbell, was released in 2005, but did not fare as well as its predecessor.

 Plot

-In 1821, Don Diego de la Vega, a Spanish-born California nobleman, fights against the Spanish in the Mexican War of Independence as Zorro, a mysterious masked swordsman who defends the Mexican peasants and commoners of Las Californias.
-Don Rafael Montero, the corrupt governor of the region, sets a trap for Zorro at a public execution of three innocent peasants.
-Zorro stops the execution, and Montero's soldiers are thwarted by two young brothers, Alejandro and Joaquin Murrieta.
-Zorro fights the remaining Spanish soldiers and thanks the Murrieta brothers by giving Joaquin a silver medallion.
-Don Montero suspects de la Vega of being Zorro and attempts to arrest him at his home.
-A swordfight begins, a fire breaks out, and de la Vega's wife Esperanza, whom Montero held unrequited love for, is shot and killed during the ensuing scuffle.
-While Diego's home burns, Montero takes his infant daughter, Elena, as his own before sending de la Vega to an underground prison cave and returning to Spain.
+In 1821, masked swordsman Zorro defends the commoners of Alta California from Spanish oppression.
+Corrupt governor Don Rafael Montero sets a trap for Zorro at the public execution of three peasants.
+Zorro stops the execution, and Montero's soldiers are defeated by two young brothers, Alejandro and Joaquín Murrieta.
+Zorro fights the remaining soldiers and thanks the brothers by giving Joaquín a medallion.
+Montero deduces Spanish-born nobleman Don Diego de la Vega is Zorro and attempts to arrest him at his home.
+A swordfight and then a fire breaks out, and de la Vega's wife Esperanza, whom Montero covets, is murdered in the process.
+While the building burns, Montero takes de la Vega's infant daughter, Elena, as his own before imprisoning de la Vega and returning to Spain.

-In 1841, Alejandro and Joaquin are bandits, running a scam with Three-Fingered Jack to collect the bounty on their heads and steal a strongbox.
-Before they can escape with the money, they are caught by Captain Harrison Love, Montero's new American right-hand man.
-Jack and Joaquin are captured while Alejandro escapes, and Joaquin shoots himself rather than be executed by Captain Love.
-Love then beheads Joaquin's corpse and takes the head.
-Montero returns to California as a civilian, alongside Elena, who has grown into a beautiful woman and resembles her late mother.
+In 1841, two bandits, Alejandro and Joaquín, run a scam to collect the bounty on their heads and steal a strongbox.
+They, however, fail and are caught by Captain Harrison Love, Montero's new American right-hand man.
+Alejandro escapes, while Joaquín kills himself to avoid execution by Love.
+Meanwhile, Montero returns to California with the now adult Elena.
+Because of Montero, Elena believes her mother died in childbirth.
 Montero's reappearance motivates de la Vega to escape captivity.
-He encounters Alejandro getting drunk and recognizes the silver medallion he gave his brother as a boy.
-De la Vega learns Murietta is on a similar quest for vengeance on Captain Love for his brother's death and agrees to make Alejandro his protégé in order for them to battle their respective enemies.
-Alejandro agrees to undergo de la Vega's training regimen in Zorro's secret cave underneath the ruins of his family estate to be able to take revenge.
+He encounters a drunk Alejandro and recognizes the medallion he gave his brother.
+He agrees to make Alejandro his protégé in order for them to take revenge on their respective enemies, Montero and Love.
+Alejandro agrees to undergo de la Vega's intense training in Zorro's secret lair underneath the ruins of his family estate.
 In addition, Alejandro seeks to succeed de la Vega as Zorro.